charles-lang/measures-metrics-LAK25/README.md

 Are you investigating a novel educational measure?
 A new way to count student progress?
 A radical way to calculate attention?
 A creative adjustment to a socio-emotional metric?
 A KPI for classroom activities?
 The LAK24 Workshop on New Measures & Metrics is the place to be.

-We're bringing together a smart, diverse crew of researchers and practitioners to hatch new ideas for educational measures and metrics.
-The goal?
-Move the needle on the devlopment and implementation of new ways of estimating important constructs in education.
+The NMME Workshop at LAK24 is bringing together researchers and practitioners to hatch new ideas for educational measures and metrics.
+The goal is to strengthen the development and utilization of measurment tools from the learning analytics community.

-## Get involved!
+## Call for Participation

-The key activity will be the presentation and discussion of particpant-submitted measures and metrics.
-Submit a measure or metric that you are currently working on or want to in the future!
-Submissions are short survey responses here.
-The most promising measures as voted on by partipants will recieve a $500 incentive to help move their work forward!
+Get involved!
+The main activity will be the presentation and discussion of particpant-submitted measures and metrics.
+To take part please [**submit a measure or metric that you are currently working on or want to be working on in the future by December 16th!**](https://tccolumbia.qualtrics.com/jfe/form/SV_6PZRhoxgXkmmaKq).

-*What is the difference between a measure and a metric?
-Good question and one we will dive into during the workshop.
-The two words are sometimes used interchangeably, but there is a general sense that a measure is a number and a metric involves more substantial processing of a measure.*
+**The most promising measure, as voted on by partipants, will recieve a $300 USD incentive award to help move their work forward.**

+Registration for attendance is also required via the [LAK 2024 conference webpage](https://www.solaresearch.org/events/lak/lak24/).

 ## Organizers

-Charles Lang
+Charles Lang, Teachers College Columbia University
-Geraldine Gray
+Geraldine Gray, TU Dublin
-Christopher Brooks
+Christopher Brooks, University of Michigan
-Yoav Bergner
+Yoav Bergner, NYU